-1 I don't think I've ever in my entire career given 2 hypertonic saline outside of a neonatal unit.
-It is 3 rather different with newborns compared to an older 4 child.
-So I didn't consider it as something that should 5 have been done when I wrote my original report.
-6 Having now read the experts' reports subsequently, 7 I thought maybe that, if they had got to that stage and 8 thought of it, then could it have made a difference.
-9 Well, I suppose conceivably it could, but this is such 10 an unusual situation.
-If I asked myself what would 11 I have done in that situation and I had known about the 12 low sodium, I don't think I would have given 13 hypertonic or I wouldn't have told the registrar on 14 the phone to give hypertonic immediately.
-I would have 15 spoken to a paediatric intensivist first and got some 16 advice because it's so unusual and certainly, if you are 17 using hypertonic saline, you're almost certainly in an 18 intensive care situation by then and you will be 19 involving intensivists.
-So my response to that would be 20 that treatment would only be given on the advice of 21 a paediatric intensivist.
-22 Q. Just going back to the repeat point, just so that we can 23 put all the bits out on the table: Mr Foster, the

-- 24 surgeon, is of the view that the appropriate response - 25 would have been to repeat the battery of electrolyte
+I don't think I've ever in my entire career given hypertonic saline outside of a neonatal unit.
+It is rather different with newborns compared to an older child.
+So I didn't consider it as something that should have been done when I wrote my original report.
+Having now read the experts' reports subsequently, I thought maybe that, if they had got to that stage and thought of it, then could it have made a difference.
+Well, I suppose conceivably it could, but this is such 10 an unusual situation.
+If I asked myself what would 11 I have done in that situation and I had known about the 12 low sodium, I don't think I would have given 13 hypertonic -- or I wouldn't have told the registrar on the phone to give hypertonic immediately.
+I would have 14 spoken to a paediatric intensivist first and got some 15 16 advice because it's so unusual and certainly, if you are using hypertonic saline, you're almost certainly in an intensive care situation by then and you will be 18 19 involving intensivists.
+So my response to that would be 20 that treatment would only be given on the advice of a paediatric intensivist.
+21 Q. Just going back to the repeat point, just so that we can put all the bits out on the table: Mr Foster, the 23 24 surgeon, is of the view that the appropriate response tests before you consider what fluid to use.
+Moreover, the inquiry has heard from the consultant paediatrician would have given would have been to repeat the test before deciding on what fluids to use going forward.
+Can I just ask you about the interaction between